 A title report and vehicle history report can identify a number of things that should raise a red flag for you.
 Does the mileage shown on the report match the mileage on the odometer?
 If not, does the seller have a documented reason why it does not?
 Look for title branding, which is an indication of a major accident or other damage during the car’s life.
 If a car has been frequently moved from state to state, its title may have been “washed,” which is slang for moving a car to clear negative information from its title.

 Beware of bait and switch.
 Call the dealer before you head to the lot to ensure that the car advertised (and you have researched) is still available.
 If you just show up at the dealership, it’s not an uncommon tactic to tell you that the car has been sold, but they have this other car that meets your needs, though it is more expensive.
 Like many other aspects of the used car buying process, if your intuition tells you something isn’t right, it’s time to step back, ask questions, and demand satisfactory answers.

-You should always have the vehicle inspected by an independent third-party, even if it is a certified used car sold by a reputable new-car dealer.
+You should always have the vehicle inspected by an independent third-party, even if it is a certified pre-owned car sold by a reputable new-car dealer.
 An experienced mechanic can identify collision damage, and assess the condition of the car and the quality of any repairs that have been done.

 Unless the vehicle is a certified used car or has very few miles on it, you should always assume that it has no warranty.
 Most used cars are sold “as-is” with no warranty coverage after you sign the paperwork.

 Know the Seller